erenaykara/snippets/vim.md

 * $ - go to the end of the line
 * gx - open url under cursor in browser
 * ct, - change to first ,
+* ZZ - save and exit
+* 33G go to line 33

 ## vim-surround